-Category Performance Measures Description Goal Statement Environmental Sub-Div Engnr Plans-Backlog Details the engineering plan review for the To protect Public Health by ensuring that Health Realty Subdivision program.
-Includes the new residential developments are completed Regulation number of plans received, reviewed and the in compliance with public health law. backlog on a monthly basis.
-Environmental Swimming Pool Engnr-Backlog Details the engineering plan review for the To protect Public Health by ensuring that Health Swimming Pool program.
-Includes the number public swimming pools are in compliance Regulation of plans received, reviewed and the backlog on with public health law. a monthly basis.
-Environmental Temp Food Svc Permits Issued Includes Temporary Food Service permits To protect Public Health by enforcing the Health issued to food vendors at events that last for a State Sanitary Codes and Nassau County Regulation short period of time (typically one weekend).
-Public Health Ordinances governing the operation food service establishments.
+Category Environmental Health Regulation Performance Measures Sub-Div Engnr Plans-Backlog Details the engineering plan review for the Realty Subdivision program.
+Includes the number of plans received, reviewed and the backlog on a monthly basis.
+Goal Statement To protect Public Health by ensuring that new residential developments are completed in compliance with public health law.
+Environmental Health Regulation Swimming Pool Engnr-Backlog Details the engineering plan review for the Swimming Pool program.
+Includes the number of plans received, reviewed and the backlog on a monthly basis.
+To protect Public Health by ensuring that public swimming pools are in compliance with public health law.
+Environmental Health Regulation Temp Food Svc Permits Issued Includes Temporary Food Service permits issued to food vendors at events that last for a short period of time (typically one weekend).
+To protect Public Health by enforcing the State Sanitary Codes and Nassau County Public Health Ordinances governing the operation food service establishments.